bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 <a id="top"></a>
-# Agile Methodology a quick intro
+# In the midst of Agile Methodology

-A very short introduction about the agility and with a mix of advices, practices, return on experience...
+A short introduction about the agility and with a mix of advices, practices, return on experience...
 And always few basic takeaways.

 ## 1. Behind the scene